Powerlearnproject/se-assignment-day-2-git-and-github-Joy-kitet/README.md

 3. Merging: Merging combines changes from different branches.
 4. Branches:Branches allow developers to work on different features or fixes in isolation from the main codebase.
-5. Tags: Tags are used to mark specific points in history as important, often used for releases. why GitHub is a popular tool for managing versions of code
+5. Tags: Tags are used to mark specific points in history as important, often used for releases.

+        why GitHub is a popular tool for managing versions of code
 1. Collaboration: GitHub is designed for collaboration, allowing multiple developers to work on the same project simultaneously.
 It provides tools like pull requests for code reviews and discussions.
 2. Ease of Use: GitHub offers an intuitive web interface that simplifies managing repositories, viewing commit history, and navigating issues and pull requests.
 3. Community and Open Source: GitHub hosts a vast number of open-source projects, making it easy for developers to contribute to existing projects or start new ones.
 4. Documentation and Support: GitHub provides extensive documentation and a supportive community, making it easier for new users to learn and troubleshoot.

+     How version control help in maintaining project integrity
+1. Change Tracking: Version control tracks every change made to the codebase, allowing developers to see who made what changes and when.
+2. Code Reviews: The use of pull requests facilitates code reviews before changes are merged into the main branch
+3. Reverting Changes: If a bug is introduced or a feature does not work as intended, developers can revert to a previous version of the code.
+4. Concurrent Development: Multiple developers can work on different features simultaneously without interfering with each other’s work.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?